 Promotion and Tenure

 Normally, decisions on promotion with tenure of an assistant professor are made during the sixth year of service to the University.
-The department always has a right to move for an early promotion and tenure decision, provided that the record warrants such consideration, but a delay in the process is permissible only for the reasons specified in PS-36.
-The promotion packet is made available for viewing by the voting faculty at least two weeks prior to the faculty meeting at which the reappointment vote is to be taken.
+The Department has a right to move for an early promotion and tenure decision, provided that the record warrants such consideration, but a delay in the process is permissible only for the reasons specified in PS-36T.
+The promotion packet is made available for viewing by the voting faculty at least one week prior to the faculty meeting at which the reappointment vote is to be taken.

 Departmental Policy Statement on Teaching Assignments

 Teaching assignments are ultimately the responsibility of the Chair.
 However, routine assignments may be delegated to the Associate Chair for Undergraduate Studies, provided the Chair is briefed regularly.
 Changes in assignments, especially those involving questions of whether a new assignment constitutes a full load for that faculty member, must be evaluated by the Chair.